 Having blind or visually impaired guests at your wedding will mean you may need to think about certain aspects to make sure that they can enjoy the day as much as anyone else that is attending.
 Accessibility and weddings is something we truly believe in.
-Today is World Braille Day the perfect time to talk about it and share with you some expert advice on how to make your wedding day accessible for blind or visually impaired guests.
+Today we share with you some expert advice on how to make your wedding day accessible for blind or visually impaired guests.

 Sally Messer, who is registered legally blind, talks about how we can make weddings more comfortable for guests and how we can give them what they need in order to fully enjoy and be part of your wedding day.

 This is something that is really important and vital when it comes to accessibility.
 Ask your guests what it is that they need to be able to enjoy the day and be able to participate in the day fully.
 Not all guests who are blind or visually impaired have the same needs so it is really important to open up the conversation before you make any adaptations or arrangements.
 Simply ask them as if you were asking anyone else who needed particular requirements.

 Sally states that a good place to start is “you need to know whether they read braille or if they prefer large print.
 I’m registered as legally blind and that confuses people because they see the word blind and think you have no sight.
 I can see enough to read large print instead of braille”.